rigdenlab/conkit/docs/examples/pipeline.rst

 The above code looks more complex than the previous ones.
 However, this design gives us great flexibility when it comes to trialing different options.

-First, we create a new :obj:`HHblitsCommandLine` instance and provide certain options, which instruct HHblits on which parameters to use during execution.
+First, we create a new :obj:`conkit.applications.HHblitsCommandLine` instance and provide certain options, which instruct HHblits on which parameters to use during execution.
 Most of them are pretty self-explanatory, but as you can see the filenames we created earlier are now provided to this instance.

 .. note::